-In 1970, Wanda felt that God was leading her to leave the primary school and to begin teaching full-time at the Bible college.
-She thoroughly enjoyed teaching theology, scripture and music and dedicated much of her time to educating the ministers' wives.
-She touched her students' lives in many ways and shared with them her passion to reach the lost, a passion which wound up being mirrored in their ministries.
+In 1970, Wanda felt that God was leading her to leave the primary school and begin teaching full-time at the Bible college.
+She thoroughly enjoyed teaching theology, Bible, and music and dedicated much of her time to educating the ministers' wives.
+She touched her students' lives in many ways and shared with them her passion for reaching the lost, a passion that wound up being mirrored in their ministries.

 As executive director of what is now NMI, Wanda stayed busy with meetings and traveling from place to place.
-Her accomplishments included introducing a new Mission Achievement Award system, having the World Evangelism Fund reach 100% payment, improving missions education and redesigning the Alabaster box, something which immediately increased Alabaster giving. [ more on Alabaster]
+Her accomplishments included introducing a new Mission Achievement Award system, having the World Evangelism Fund reach 100% payment, improving missions education, and redesigning the Alabaster offering box, something which immediately increased Alabaster giving.

 Wanda was especially devoted to educating children about missions.
 She wrote several books for them.
 She also involved prayer and fasting in her mission efforts because she believed that to be foundational for God's will to be achieved.

 In 1980, the Lord once again spoke clearly to Wanda and she resigned as the NMI executive director.
-She returned to New Guinea for a twenty-fifth anniversary celebration of the Nazarene mission work there.
-Then, she went on to Israel where she pastored a church while the missionaries to there went on furlough.
+She returned to New Guinea for a twenty-fifth-anniversary celebration of the Nazarene mission work there.
+Then, she went on to Israel where she pastored a church while the missionaries there went on home assignment.
 Wanda loved her time in Israel, soaking in the culture and being in the land in which Jesus once walked.
-After a year in Israel she returned to Southern Nazarene University in Bethany, OK to continue her education so that she could be a "supply" missionary for Global Missions.
+After a year in Israel, she returned to Southern Nazarene University in Bethany, OK to continue her education so that she could be a "supply" missionary for Global Missions.
 During this time she served as college pastor for Bethany (OK) First Church of the Nazarene.

 Two years later, in 1983, Wanda was asked to teach at Caribbean Nazarene Theological College on the island of Trinidad.
 There, along with introducing students to C.S.
 Lewis and Shakespeare, she presented scripture in a deep and refreshing way.
 She became very involved with her students' lives.
 During her time in Trinidad, she was able to travel to Barbados to participate in a missionary convention where she spoke and offered training sessions.